nullrocket/gitbook/account/asd/sign-up.md

 </div>
 <div style="margin-left: 2.25em; margin-bottom: 1em;">
   <!--- Start Step Body --->
-  Your _Password_ must be at least 6 characters long and is also case sensitive.
+  Your password must be at least 6 characters long and is also case sensitive.
 You can use punctuation, numbers or even spaces.
 Using a longer and more complex password will make your account more secure.
   <!--- End Step Body --->
 </div>
 <!--- End Step --->